 12. Free Look Period: Imagine you buy a term life insurance today, but change your mind about it later.
 An insurance policy usually comes with a free look period which is the duration within which you can terminate the policy without paying penalties.
 This period can differ from policy to policy.

 ADVT No.: W/II/0914/2019-20

 People like you also read...

-3Refer the product brochures for the definitions, exclusions and other terms and conditions applicable for Permanent Disability due to accident and Terminal Illness.
+3Refer to the product brochures for the definitions, exclusions and other terms and conditions applicable for Permanent Disability due to an accident and Terminal Illness.

-4Critical Illness Benefit is optional and available under Life and Health and All in One options.
-This benefit is payable, on first occurrence of any of the 34 illnesses covered.
-The CI Benefit, is accelerated and not an additional benefit which means the policy will continue with the Death Benefit reduced by the extent of the CI Benefit paid.
+4Critical Illness Benefit is optional and available under Life and Health and All in One option.
+This benefit is payable, on the first occurrence of any of the 34 illnesses covered.
+The CI Benefit is accelerated and not an additional benefit, which means the policy will continue with the Death Benefit reduced by the extent of the CI Benefit paid.
 The future premiums payable under the policy will reduce proportionately.
 If CI Benefit paid is equal to the Death Benefit, the policy will terminate on payment of the CI Benefit.
-To know more in detail about CI Benefit, terms & conditions governing it, kindly refer to sales brochure.
-Critical Illness benefit is available till age of 75.
+To know more in detail about the CI Benefit and terms & conditions governing it, kindly refer to the sales brochure.
+Critical Illness Benefit is available till the age of 75.

 5Accidental Death Benefit (ADB) is up to ₹ 2 crore (Subjected to underwriting guidelines).
 ADB is available in Life Plus and All in One options.
 In case of death due to an accident, Accidental Death Benefit will be paid out in addition to Death Benefit.
 Accidental Death Benefit will be equal to the policy term or (80-Age at entry), whichever is lower.